ulee929/us_census_full/README.md

 *Update as of January 3, 2020*

 I ran these analyses again after removing data points of age < 18.
 While some teenagers make income, examining only adults above the age of 18 may improve prediction ability.
+Mean age increased to 43.71 (sd=17.15).

 This reduced the dataset sizes:
 - Train set size: 130,741